hey-waffles/dungeon-crawler/README.md

 ## Things to keep in mind
 Tiles are arranged within the board as [y][x] as opposed to [x][y].
 The ordering for this is to simplify the rendering process
+This DOES NOT include tuples, since PyGames's tuples are (x, y)